 We’ve added proxy support to Feed Control in our latest update.
 This post will explain what it does, why you might need it, and how you can enable it.

-If you’re a user of our self-hosted Full-Text RSS or Feed Creator software, we’ll be covering how you can enable proxy support in those applications in the next post.
+If you’re a user of our self-hosted Full-Text RSS or Feed Creator software, see our post How to use proxy servers with Feed Creator and Full-Text RSS.

 What’s a proxy server?

 Proxy servers are used to route HTTP requests (e.g. requests for web pages) through different servers.